samjaninf/OFN-User-Guide---Master/embed-a-group-page.md

 Because OFN is an eCommerce platform, and handles monetary transactions, it has a higher security requirement than text only websites.
 Therefore, you’ll need to setup SSL/TLS on the website you want to embed your group page into if you haven’t already.

-You can get such a security certificate for free from[Let’s Encrypt](https://letsencrypt.org/)or for around $10-$30 for a paid service.
+You can get such a security certificate for free from [Let’s Encrypt](https://letsencrypt.org/) for around $10-$30 for a paid service.

 ### OFN Group page